EufyCam E vs. Arlo Pro 2: Does Eufy's Copycat Design Outdo Arlo?

 Arlo Pro 2

-- Free: You get unlimited motion recordings that are saved locally on a MicroSD card.
-You can create activity zones to eliminate some false triggers.
+- Free You get unlimited motion recordings that are saved locally on a microSD card.

-- Subscription: All of Eufy’s features are free, but it's not as capable as Arlo with Arlo Smart.
+- Subscription All of Eufy’s features are free (including activity zones to eliminate some false triggers), but it's not as capable as Arlo with Arlo Smart.

 Quick Video Version